-In many cases, we can collect enough relevant information from our historic records of the site, as well as information collected on a site visit and other publicly available information to be able to properly assess whether an actual breach of planning control has taken place and what further action we need to take.

-On some occasions we might need to obtain further information to make an assessment of whether there are any legal grounds that mean we cannot take formal enforcement action.
-In these circumstances, a planning contravention notice may be issued under section 171C of the 1990 Act and can be used to do the following:

-- allow officers to request any information they need for enforcement purposes about any operations being carried out; any use of; or any activities being carried out on the land; and - invite its recipient to provide officers with constructive suggestions about how any suspected breach of planning control may be remedied satisfactorily.

-One proportionate way to tackle suspected breaches of planning control is to negotiate an acceptable solution with interested parties.
+- 4.8 In many cases, we can collect enough relevant information from our historic records of the site, as well as information collected on a site visit and other publicly available information to be able to properly assess whether an actual breach of planning control has taken place and what further action we need to take. - 4.9 On some occasions we might need to obtain further information to make an assessment of whether there are any legal grounds that mean we cannot take formal enforcement action.
+In these circumstances, a planning contravention notice may be issued under section 171C of the 1990 Act and can be used to do the following: - allow officers to request any information they need for enforcement purposes about any operations being carried out; any use of; or any activities being carried out on the land; and - invite its recipient to provide officers with constructive suggestions about how any suspected breach of planning control may be remedied satisfactorily. - 4.10 A proportionate way to tackle suspected breaches of planning control is to negotiate an acceptable solution with interested parties.
 Issuing a planning contravention notice can be one way to achieve this, allowing officers to collect the information they need to help progress a case.
 However, it is an offence not to return a planning contravention notice within the time specified for its return and it is an offence for a recipient to provide false information when completing a planning contravention notice.

-When might the Council be unable to take formal enforcement action?
+When might the Council not be able to take formal enforcement action?

-One reason the Council may not be able to take formal enforcement action is when an investigation of a suspected breach of planning control reveals that a breach of planning control has not actually taken place.
-For example, we will not take any further action if we find that development or works taking place or completed on a site already has the appropriate planning permission and is being carried out or has been completed in accordance with the permission

-We will also not take any further action if we find that development or works taking place or completed on a site benefits from 'deemed consent' because it is permitted development under the Town and Country (General Permitted Development)(England) Order 2015, as amended, or when we find that a sign or advertisement has 'deemed consent' under the Town and Country Planning (Control of Advertisements) (England) Regulations 2007.

-In addition, the 1990 Act and Town and Country Planning (Use Classes) Order 1987 (as amended) set out various activities and operations that cannot be considered to be development and does not require planning permission as a matter of law.
-We will not take any further action if we find that a suspected breach of planning control falls within these statutory provisions and is not development that requires planning permission.
+- 4.11 One reason the Council may not be able to take formal enforcement action is when an investigation of a suspected breach of planning control reveals that a breach of planning control has not actually taken place. - 4.12 For example, we will not take any further action if we find that development or works taking place or completed on a site already has the appropriate planning permission and is being carried out or has been completed in accordance with the permission - 4.13 We will also not take any further action if we find that development or works taking place or completed on a site benefits from 'deemed consent' because it is permitted development under the Town and Country (General Permitted Development)(England) Order 2015, as amended, or when we find that a sign or advertisement has 'deemed consent' under the Town and Country Planning (Control of Advertisements) (England) Regulations 2007. - 4.14 In addition, the 1990 Act and Town and Country Planning (Use Classes) Order 1987 (as amended) set out various activities and operations that cannot be considered to be development that requires planning permission as a matter of law.
+We will not take any further action if we find that a suspected breach of planning control is not development that requires planning permission within these statutory provisions.